 Since glaucoma and other eye diseases are often associatd with increased intraocular pressure, accurate intraocular pressure measurements are required to make sure your eyes are really healthy.

 Your treatment plan should parallel the primary diagnosis.
 In other words, you should get treament for the problems you complained about.

-These are the service components of a comprehensive medical eye examination at First Eye Care.
+These are the service components of a comprehensive medical eye examination at Total Eyecare.
 Depending on your particular needs, your doctor may perform additional diagnostic tests on the day of your examination or schedule you for future follow-up examinations.